-When comparing the chronic absenteeism rates among ethnicities, the data shows that the chronic absenteeism rates for Native American students were higher than other ethnic groups in both high-density and low-density schools in FY20 (see Figure 11).
+When comparing the chronic absenteeism rates among ethnicities, the data shows that the chronic absenteeism rates for Native American students were higher than other ethnic groups in both high-density and low-density schools in FY21 (see Figure 11).

-Figure 11: Chronic Absenteeism Rates of Grades K-8 Students at High- and Low-Density Schools by Race/Ethnicity in FY20
+Figure 11: Chronic Absenteeism Rates of Grades K-8 Students at Highand Low-Density Schools by Race/Ethnicity in FY21

 The chronic absenteeism rate has been considered an important indicator that is closely related to students' academic success.
-In Arizona, 64%-69% of high-density schools are in rural counties (i.e., Apache, Coconino and Navajo) where transportation time and weather conditions in some seasons could be hurdles for Native American students to attend schools every day consistently.
+In Arizona, 64% of high-density schools are in rural counties (i.e., Apache, Coconino and Navajo) where transportation time and weather conditions in some seasons could be hurdles for Native American students to attend schools every day consistently.
 Transportation issues may lead to higher chronic absenteeism rate and lower academic performance for Native American students at high-density schools when comparing them to those at low-density schools.
-In FY20, due to the pandemic, students were attending classes remotely from home beginning March 2020.
-Attendance for Native American students increase significantly in both high- and low-density schools, resulting in the chronic absenteeism rate decreasing dramatically.
+In FY20, due to the pandemic lockdown, students were attending classes remotely from home beginning March 2020.
+With transportation no longer an issue, attendance for Native American students increased in both high- and low-density schools, resulting in the chronic absenteeism rate decreasing dramatically in FY20.
+However, with the ongoing pandemic in FY21, students struggled again with transportation as well as with access to the internet as they experimented with in-person, remote, hybrid, and periodic quarantines after COVID outbreaks throughout the year, resulting in significantly higher chronic absenteeism rates for FY21.